jm-multiverse/secret-recipe/README.md

 # Navigate to the project directory
 cd secret-recipe

-# Run the project using the Makefile
+# Run the project using Gradle
-make all
+./gradlew bootRun
 ```

 The project should now be running locally on port 8080.